 All organisations whose purposes align to the purposes of the grant are eligible to apply.

 Costs to be covered by the Grant

-Each grant will be limited to a discretionary maximum of $5,000.
+Each grant will be limited to a discretionary maximum of up $10,000.
 Applications for both smaller and larger amounts may also be considered.
 The costs that may be covered by the grant include but are not limited to:

 The Selection Committee is constituted under the terms of the bequest and includes independent membership.

 Applicants are required to submit a written application of at least one A4 page, but no more than four A4 pages.